Resumé

 (970) 864-7530

 1990-June, 2006 Self-employed in Ridgway, Colorado, primarily doing residential design and land use planning.
-My best client was another planner-designer, Jim Burleigh, in Telluride, Colorado, for whom I would sub-contract planning and design projects.
+I also did a number of commercial design projects, which simply requires that I contract a licensed architect and/or professional engineer on an hourly basis to check and stamp my work and provide the needed liability insurance.
+This check-and-stamp process is a lot more affordable than having the architect or engineer do all of the design from the start, and a lot more palatable to architects and engineers now that we have a buyer's market for their services.
+My best client was another planner-designer, Jim Burleigh, in Telluride, Colorado, for whom I would sub-contract whole planning and design projects and assist him on his own projects with engineering, mathematics and technical expertise.
 I had primary responsibility for the design of at least 20 homes and a few planned unit developments.
 A summary of my developed land use planning skill set is provided at the end of this History.
 I worked only very part time from 1990-2006, while devoting an additional 40 hours a week to the independent scholarly pursuits presented on my web site.

 1991-1992 Assistant Planner in a consultant position for "Lawson Hill", designing a new community near Telluride, zoned for a population of 900 on 650 acres.
 This is now built and inhabited and serves as the region's primary affordable housing development.
 The job ended with Final Planned Unit Development approval from San Miguel County.